by Ross Bishop

 Given the present tenor of the (dominantly) male gun population, an outright ban on guns is unlikely.
 But, short of that, there are several things that could be done to mitigate the lethality of the situation.
 Gun control itself is not an expensive or overly complicated proposition.

 Probably the most significant change is that gun ownership needs to become a privilege rather than a right.
-Gun ownership needs to become more like having a car where the owner must be trained and qualified for skill and safety and the vehicle insured to compensate for accidents.
-But because of the special lethality of the gun, the mental stability of the gun owner will also have to be a consideration.
+Gun ownership needs to become more like having a car, where the owner must be trained and qualified for skill and safety and the vehicle insured to compensate for accidents.
+But because of the special lethality of the gun, the mental stability of the gun owner must also be a consideration.

 Although representing a small fraction (5%) of gun owners, the radical stranglehold on the legislative process held by the NRA (the mouthpiece for gun manufacturers, a $6 billion industry and the 131,806 gun dealers (4 times more than grocery stores) must be challenged.
 “Under (Wayne) LaPierre’s leadership, the NRA has not only dramatically expanded its ties to the gun manufacturers, but has also linked the NRA to the far right, including the Tea Party.
 LaPierre is a regular presence at gatherings of extreme right-wing groups, whose paranoid warnings about the threat of tyranny and Obama’s secret plan to confiscate all guns are meant to scare Americans into buying more guns and joining the NRA.